internetarchive/mediawiki-extension-archive-leaf/README.md

 ## Installation

-1. Clone the repository or extract files into a directory `ArchiveLeaf` inside the MediaWiki install’s `extensions` directory.
+1. Clone the repository, or extract the downloaded zip file, into a directory `ArchiveLeaf` inside the MediaWiki install’s `extensions` directory.
 2. From the `ArchiveLeaf` directory:
     * Run `maintenance/transcriber-install` to install the transcriber’s dependencies with `yarn`.
     * Run `maintenance/transcriber-build` to create a production build of the transcriber React app.